samer--/switex/README.md

 ## Installation

-If you install the Prolog side of things as an SWI package, then server.pl and latex.pl should be available as Prolog modules.
+If you install the Prolog side of things as an SWI package, then switex.pl and latex.pl should be available as Prolog modules.

 The shell script in bin/switex should be copied or linked to somewhere on your PATH.